Length of stay: 3 days

 Once we returned to the canoe launch, we locked our canoe up and walked over to our car.
 We decided to start the day off with a few hikes before the heat kicked in.
 Besides, this gave our arms time to recover from the intense canoeing to get back to shore.

 We parked our car at the parking lot located between Beech Woods Trail and Hemlock Ridge Trail.
 The trailhead to both these hikes is a mere few steps from the parking lot.
 We started off along Beech Woods Trail (1.8km loop, rated easy).
-The path was relatively flat and winded through a forest of (as the name suggests) Beech trees, providing much relief from the sun.
+The path was relatively flat and wound through a forest of (as the name suggests) Beech trees, providing much relief from the sun.

 After looping back to the trailhead, we stopped at the car to drink some water before hiking along the Hemlock Ridge Trail (1.7km loop, rated moderate).
 This trail meanders through the forest to reach the hemlocks and a marshy area.